alexlod/schema-registry/docs/security.rst

 If the Schema Registry has a different service name than Kafka, at this time `zookeeper.set.acl` must be set to `false` in both the Schema Registry and Kafka.

+// TODO: update this, too, with Kafka SASL.